 Ninomaru Historical Garden

-This beautiful garden on the southwestern slope of the castle hill combines traditional garden design with modern fountains and is a great place for a leisurely stroll.
-On the grounds, you can see some remaining features of the former estate of the Matsuyama Clan and observe countless Kois swimming around its ponds.
-The entrance fee is 200¥.
+This beautiful garden on the southwestern slope of the castle hill combines traditional garden design with more modern fountains and also has some architectural remains of the former estate of the Matsuyama Clan

 Botchan Gizmo Clock

-Situated near the Dogo Onsen area tram station, this mechanical clock was erected in 1994 to celebrate the centenary of the erection of the Dogo Onsen Bathhouse.
 Every hour from 8am to 10pm, the miniature clock-tower opens up, displaying various figures from the 1906 novel Botchan by renowned Japanese writer Natsume Sōseki.
-It’s somewhat kitschy, but fun nonetheless, so check it out if you’re here on the hour.
+It’s a bit tacky, but fun nonetheless, so check it out if you’re here on the hour.

 Dōgo Park & Yuzuki Castle Ruins